cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 * generate Key 2c, hamt_update(Tsender..xBalance,Tsender..xBalance-txfee);
 * generate Tsender..xNounce++
-* genreate Tsender..xNounceRoot := ContractReceiptStateRoot
+* genreate Tsender..xNounceRoot := contractAMTRoot
 * generate key 3c,  hamt_update(FileRootNounce ++) // new File tx nonce=1; commenting on File nounce ++
-* generate key 4c, hamt_add(FileRootNouceTXStateJSONReceiptRoot, ContractReceiptStateRoot); // everytime seeding/commenting, the nonce ++ and easy to find seeding hosts.
+* generate key 4c, hamt_add(FileRootNouceTXStateJSONReceiptRoot, contractAMTRoot); // everytime seeding/commenting, the nonce ++ and easy to find seeding hosts.

+6. Put the all new generated states into  cbor block, generate ContractReceiptStateRoot = hamt_put(cbor); // this is the  return to requestor for future state prediction, it is a block.cid
-6. random walk until connect to a next relay
+7. random walk until connect to a next relay
 through graphrelaySync randomly request a chainPeer (get chainPeerIPFSaddr) for the future receipt state root candidate
 ```
 graphRelaySync( Relay, peerID, chainID, null, selector(field:=contractJSON));
 ```
-7. mining by following the most difficult chain: if received futureContractReceiptStateRoot/ContractJSON shows a more difficult chain, then verify this chain's transactions for ONEWEEK
+8. mining by following the most difficult chain: if received futureContractReceiptStateRoot/ContractJSON shows a more difficult chain, then verify this chain's transactions for ONEWEEK
-8. If verification succesful, levelDB_update(SafetyContractReceiptStateRoot, futureContractReceiptStateRoot), go to step (5) to get a new state prediction; Else go to step (6)
+9. If verification succesful, levelDB_update(SafetyContractReceiptStateRoot, futureContractReceiptStateRoot), go to step (5) to get a new state prediction; Else go to step (7)
-9. if network-disconnected from internet 48 hours, go to step (1).
+10. if network-disconnected from internet 48 hours, go to step (1).
 ### C. File Downloader
 ```
 input (File root); // this is for single thread download